 - Subscribe to a thread

-- past due tests
+- Test is due or past due

-- new grades
+- New grades

-- new course available
+- New course available

 Students can change their notifications by logging in to their Blackboard web account on a computer.